UH4X/EncryptedMessages/README.md

 this encrypted message that YOU are sending.
 (This can also be reverse so not just you sending to another part, but the part can send to you also).

 There is a help commandline in there.
 To see what you can do just write "help" when in the prompt.

+Pro tip: You need python for this to work✌️